idleberg/sublime-nsis/README.md

 Use `Tab` to jump between the segments of the code.

-To insert a code block of version information commands, you could type `dover` to trigger the `do:Version Information` snippet.
+To insert a code block of version information commands, you could type `dover` to trigger the `do__Version Information` snippet.
 This will insert several lines of code:

     VIProductVersion "0.0.0.0"
     VIFileVersion "0.0.0.0"